-Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience.

-Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary by state or other jurisdictions.
+Massage therapists typically complete a postsecondary education program of 500 or more hours of study and experience, although standards and requirements vary greatly by state or other jurisdiction.
 Most states regulate massage therapy and require massage therapists to have a license or certification.